 Military service — In the United States, the rate of suicide in military veterans exceeds that of the general population.
 (See "Medical care of the returning veteran".)

-Health — Suicide risk increases with physical illness, including asthma, cancer, chronic obstructive pulmonary disease, coronary artery disease, diabetes mellitus, spine disorders (eg, disc disorders), and stroke, as well as chronic pain, recent surgery, and chronic or terminal disease [48-51].
+Health — Suicide risk increases with physical illness, including asthma, cancer, chronic obstructive pulmonary disease, coronary artery disease, diabetes mellitus, spine disorders (eg, disc disorders), and stroke, recent surgery, and chronic or terminal disease [48-51].
 HIV infection alone does not appear to increase risk .
 Body mass index and risk of suicide are inversely related in men .

-Family history and genetics — The risk of suicide increases in patients with a family history of suicide [58,59].
-As an example, a national registry study found that if one sibling committed suicide, the risk of remaining siblings doing so was increased both among women (odds ratio 3) and men (odds ratio 2) .
+Family history and genetics — The risk of suicide increases in patients with a family history of suicide [59,60].
+As an example, a national registry study found that if one sibling died by suicide, the risk of remaining siblings doing so was increased both among women (odds ratio 3) and men (odds ratio 2) .

 Antidepressants — The potential association of antidepressant therapy in adults with an increased risk of suicide is discussed separately.
 (See "Effect of antidepressants on suicide risk in adults".)